-Of Sotheby’s numerous relationships with and lasting commitment to museums, there is one connection of particular significance: the annual Tate Britain Commission, which for the last eleven years has invited artists to respond to the vast and prestigious central wing of Tate Britain with a contemporary work.
+Sotheby’s has long enjoyed successful relationships with museums and galleries over the years, and of particular significance is the annual Tate Britain Commission, which for the last eleven years has invited artists to respond to the vast and prestigious central wing of Tate Britain.

-An upended fighter jet by Fiona Banner, Martin Creed's group of runners sprinting through the gallery and a giant neon constellation by Cerith Wyn Evans are just a few of the memorable past projects to have filled the Duveen Galleries, cementing this fruitful collaboration between Tate and Sotheby's — and showcasing the most intrepid minds of the contemporary art world.
-This year is no exception, as Anthea Hamilton takes the reins for the 2018 commission, unveiling a daring and ambitious installation that once again sees the space transformed.
+An upended fighter jet by Fiona Banner, Martin Creed's group of runners sprinting through the gallery and a giant neon constellation by Cerith Wyn Evans are just a few of the memorable past projects to have filled the Duveens, cementing this fruitful collaboration between Tate and Sotheby's — and showcasing the most intrepid minds of the contemporary art world.
+This year is no exception, as Anthea Hamilton takes the reins for the 2018 commission, unveiling a daring and ambitious installation that once again sees the Duveen Galleries transformed.

 Anthea Hamilton's star is rising.
 Nominated for the Turner Prize in 2016 for her exhibition Anthea Hamilton: Lichen!
 Libido!
 Chastity! at SculptureCenter in 2015, her bold structural approach to sculpture lends itself to this imposing space.
-The installation is inhabited by a single character — Squash, inspired by Squash Kachina of the Hopi culture — who will perform in the space for six months.
-Alongside Squash, and with unhindered access to the Tate Collection, Hamilton has chosen ten sculptures from Tate’s permanent collection to display on numerous plinths, also tiled to give the impression of a grand spa or an Imperial European bathhouse, and dotted with sculptures by the greats of Modernism; Henry Moore, Bernard Meadows and François Stahly.
+The installation is inhabited by a single character — Squash — who will perform in the space for six months.
+Alongside Squash, and with unhindered access to the Tate Collection, Hamilton has chosen ten sculptures from Tate’s permanent collection to displayed on numerous plinths, also tiled to give the impression of a grand spa or an Imperial European bathhouse, and dotted with sculptures by the greats of Modernism; Henry Moore, Bernard Meadows and François Stahly.

 Draped over the plinth, sometimes completely still and sometimes in motion, Squash becomes one of these sculptures, fully immersing the viewer in Hamilton’s vision.
 The entire space has been tiled with 7,000 ceramic tiles, laid with meticulous precision, reconfiguring this classical space in to an uniform mass of grids, and the stage on which the performance will evolve over the coming months.

-The commission sees Hamilton once again collaborating with Jonathan Anderson.
-The two had previously worked together when Anderson commissioned three works from the artist for a show in Miami's Design District.
+The commission sees Hamilton once again collaborating with Jonathan Anderson, as they had previously done when Anderson commissioned three works from the artist for a show in Miami Design District.
 They later appeared in conversation for the New York Times to discuss the exhibition Anthea Hamilton Reimagines Kettle’s Yard at The Hepworth Wakefield in 2016.
 Hamilton’s recurring character, The Squash, here played by several actors for the duration of the project, will be dressed in couture costumes designed by the Spanish design house Loewe, for whom Anderson is Creative Director.

 Anthea Hamilton, The Squash, is at Tate Britain from 22 March-7 October 2018.